timmycodes88/router-pro/README.md

 - These are Stand Alone Files with a default export

-- JSDoc all the Functions and Type Def the Response
+- JSDoc all the Functions and Type Def the Responses

 - See ProfileAPI.js & ActivityAPI.js